Lulu's Cafe & Poke

 Newcastle and Merewether Ocean Baths

 Bondi's Icebergs ocean baths may be Australia's most famous seaside pool, but Newcastle may just have two of the finest.
+The best (and cheapest) thing to do in Newcastle is the seaside pools.
 First, there’s the Newcastle Ocean Bath, opened in 1922, and stands unique thanks to its beautiful art deco facade and short walk from the CBD.
 And second, there’s the Merewether Ocean Bath, opened in 1935, and is thought to be the largest in the southern hemisphere, consisting of two large pools (100m x 50m, and 100m x 27m) dug in to the rocky outcrop at the southern-end of Merewether Beach.

 Website: Newcastle and Merewether Ocean Baths